Mikhail Kvetsinsky: Military career

 He obtained his education at the third Alexandrov's Institute, graduating in 1885 as an infantry officer and soon enrolling into the Nikolayev Academy of General Staff which he finished in 1891.

-At first he was commissioned into the 8th artillery brigade.
+At first he was commissioned into the 8th Artillery Brigade.

 Staff adjutant

-Since February 9, 1892 he was a senior staff adjutant of the 17th Infantry Division (ID) and since October 12 the same year he was the assistant to the senior staff adjutant of the Warsaw Military District.
-In February 1, 1893 he was appointed as the senior staff adjutant of the 3rd Guard ID.
+Since February 9, 1892, he was a senior staff adjutant of the 17th Infantry Division (ID) and since October 12 the same year he was the assistant to the senior staff adjutant of the Warsaw Military District.
+On February 1, 1893 he was appointed as the senior staff adjutant of the 3rd Guard ID.

 Staff officer

 From December 6, 1893 until February 25, 1902 he was assigned as a staff officer to the headquarters of the 1st East-Siberian Rifle Brigade.
-In July 15-September 8, 1900 he was the Chief of Staff of the South-Manchuria military unit.
+From July 15 to September 8, 1900, he was the Chief of Staff of the South-Manchuria military unit.
 Since February 25, 1901 - duty staff officer of the Kwantung armed forces field headquarters.

 Commanding officer

 Since June 2, 1901 - acting military commissioner at the Mukden court, February 27 of next year in the Mukden government.
 From February 23, 1904 he was the chief of Mukden garrison and participated in the Russo-Japanese War.
-From March 9, 1904 he was assigned to the namestnik court of the Russian Far East and since September 6, 1905 was chief of staff of the Russian Far East armed forces.
+From March 9, 1904 he was assigned to the namestnik court of the Russian Far East and since September 6, 1905 he was chief of staff of the Russian Far East armed forces.
 From December 27, 1906 he was the commander of the 1st East-Siberian Rifle Regiment.

 World War I

 On July 6, 1910 he was appointed the chief of staff at the 3rd Caucasus Army Corps with which he entered World War I as part of the 3rd Army of the South-Western front.
 For his achievements in battles near the town of Kodenitsy in September 1914 he was awarded the Order of Saint George of IV grade (order of April 15, 1915).
 Since January 8, 1915 he was the commander of the 21st ID.
 On February 8, 1915 he was transferred as the chief of staff to the 2nd Army of general V. V. Smirnov.
-From September 21, 1915 chief of staff of the Western front armies, the closest assistant to general Alexei Evert where actively participated in the planning for the military front operations.
+From September 21, 1915 chief of staff of the Western front armies, the closest assistant to general Alexei Evert where he actively participated in the planning for the military front operations.
 On April 3, 1917 he was appointed as the commander of the 3rd Army which was at the left wing of the Western front covering the Polotsk direction.
 He attempted to resolve the revolutionary situation in his units and even achieved from the Army Committee deportation to the rear of the most revolutionary adjusted saboteurs.
 At the start of the June Advance the army consisted of the 5th, 15th, 20th, and 35th Army Corps, but it did not participated in the advance.